solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 typically performed with a key generated when the Azure Database for MySQL instance is created.
-In addition to this default service encryption key, administrators have the option to [bring your own key (BYOK)] for added secuerity.
-This feature is only supported in the General Purpose and Memory Optimized tiers.
+In addition to this default service encryption key, administrators have the option to [bring your own key (BYOK)] for added security.

+> **Note:** This feature is only supported in the General Purpose and
+> Memory Optimized tiers.

 When using a customer-managed key strategy, it is vital to understand responsibilities around key lifecycle management.
 Customer keys are stored in an [Azure Key Vault] and then accessed via policies.

-It is vital to follow all recommendations for key management, as the loss of the encryption key equates to the loss of data access.
+> ![Warning] **Warning:** It is vital to follow all recommendations for
+> key management, as the loss of the encryption key equates to the loss
+> of data access.

 In addition to customer-managed keys, use service-level keys to [add double encryption].
 Implementing this feature will provide highly